-Applicants to the Summer Research Institute must apply to one of two categories of participants:
+Applicants must apply to one of two categories of participants:

-Emerging: Undergraduate and graduate students and postdoctoral fellows.
-Junior faculty (researchers across the sciences and humanities) and early-career changemakers (professionals, policy-makers, leaders, and activists) and contemplative teachers within five years of appointment or beginning work in the field.
+Emerging: Students (undergraduate and graduate), postdoctoral fellows, junior faculty (researchers across the sciences and humanities), early-career changemakers and professionals, and contemplative practitioners within five years of appointment or beginning work in the field.

-Please note: Only Emerging researchers who attend the SRI may become eligible to apply for the Mind & Life Francisco J. Varela Research Grants .
+Please note: Emerging researchers who attend the SRI become eligible to apply for the Mind & Life Francisco J. Varela Research Grants.
+Emerging changemaker participants will be eligible for our new Contemplative Changemaking Grants .
 Other participants may be eligible for other Mind & Life grants.

-Established: Researchers (across the sciences and humanities), contemplative teachers, and changemakers (professionals, policy-makers, leaders, and activists), and those interested in this topic who have held faculty appointments or positions for more than five years.
+Established: Researchers (across the sciences and humanities), contemplative teachers, and changemakers (professionals, policy-makers, leaders, activists), and those interested in this topic, who have held faculty appointments or positions for more than five years.

 We welcome candidates of all races, ethnicities, classes, genders, ages, religions and spiritualities, physical abilities, sexual orientations, geographic locations, disciplines, and institutions to apply.